EMERGING MARKETS-Battered Mexican peso leads Latam FX higher, rouble hits record low

 Argentina peso (interbank) ARS=RASL

-(Reporting by Shreyashi Sanyal and Anisha Sircar in Bengaluru; additional reporting by Rodrigo Campos; editing by Jonathan Oatis)
+(Reporting by Shreyashi Sanyal, Anisha Sircar, Bansari Mayur Kamdar and Susan Mathew in Bengaluru; editing by Jonathan Oatis, Kirsten Donovan)

 ((Shreyashi.Sanyal@thomsonreuters.com; +1 646 223 8780; +91 961 144 3740; Twitter: https://twitter.com/s_shreyashi;))